typeofweb-org/schema/README.md

 ### array

-Generates schema that will match all values specifiec in the schemas in the array.
+Generates schema that will match all values specified in the schemas in the array.

 ```js
 const musicGenresSchema = array([string()]);